ll.pysql – Database import script

 For the parameters

-see the base classCommand
+raise_exceptionsandcondsee the base classCommand.

 - class ll.pysql.reset_sequence[source]